crdhilep/Pewlett-Hackard-Analysis/README.md

 ## Results
-The first table that determines the number of retiring employees and their position titles can be viewed here: [retiring_titles.csv](https://github.com/crdhilep/Pewlett-Hackard-Analysis/blob/main/Data/retiring_titles.csv)
+1. The first table that determines the number of retiring employees and their position titles can be viewed here: [retiring_titles.csv](https://github.com/crdhilep/Pewlett-Hackard-Analysis/blob/main/Data/retiring_titles.csv)

-A mentorship-eligibility table that holds the current employees who were born between January 1, 1965 and December 31, 1965 was created and can be viewed here: [mentorship_eligibility.csv](https://github.com/crdhilep/Pewlett-Hackard-Analysis/blob/main/Data/mentorship_eligibilty.csv)
+2. A mentorship-eligibility table that holds the current employees who were born between January 1, 1965 and December 31, 1965 was created and can be viewed here: [mentorship_eligibility.csv](https://github.com/crdhilep/Pewlett-Hackard-Analysis/blob/main/Data/mentorship_eligibilty.csv)

 ## Summary

 - 90398 employees were retiring from the company

+- Employees Retering count by Title

 ![employees_retiring_count_by_title](Resources/employees_retiring_count_by_title.png)

 - 1549 current employees were eligible for the mentorship program.

+- Employees Eligible for mentorship program by Title

 ![mentorship_eligiblity_by_title_count](Resources/mentorship_eligibility_by_title.png)